-(4) If the Commissioner makes an assessment of duty and stamps an instrument under subsection (3)(a), the Commissioner in his or her discretion may charge an administrative fee under section 118A of the Taxation Administration Act 1997.
+If the Commissioner makes an assessment of (4) duty stamps instrument and an subsection (3)(a), the Commissioner in his or her discretion may charge an administrative fee section under 118A of the Taxation Administration Act 1997.

 232. When is an instrument duly stamped?